-Many people believe that leaving a will and testament means that all the last whims, wishes, and bequests in a person’s final days will be honored, by the law if not by family members.
-However, there are many limits to what a will will and will not do.
+Many people believe that leaving a will means that all the last whims, wishes, and bequests in a person’s final days will be honored, by the law if not by family members.
+However, there are many limits to what a will can and cannot do.
 If you are relying on your will as an ironclad statement of what will and won’t happen after your death, you may be disappointed.
 If it’s important to you that certain wishes be followed, make sure you know what exactly a will can accomplish and what it will not.

 Many people believe that putting funereal requirements in their will makes it so that they cannot be countermanded.
 However, most wills are not even read (or found) for weeks or months after a person’s death.
 A funeral, obviously, is held much earlier than this.
 For specific instructions regarding your last rites, make sure to leave a separate document detailing your requests with your lawyer or family members, especially those that will be handling the disposal of your remains.
 Otherwise, your last wishes might not even be known until long after the funeral is over.